 Portfolio Future Forecast

-Personal Capital and Mint do not offer a projections features.
+Neither Personal Capital nor Mint offer a projections features.
 Personal Capital does provide a very robust retirement planning tool.
 See the retirement planning section for more details on that.

 With Money Minx, for each account that you add, you can set an estimated return.
 That return is used to create a monthly, quarterly and annual forecast for each account.
 The magic happens when you see the forecast of the accumulate values across your entire portfolio.
 Think you will hit your big goal next year?
 Plug in your numbers and you will find out.